victorjongsoon/shopee-code-league-2021-address-elements-extraction/README.md

 The dataset is downlaoded from Kaggle (https://www.kaggle.com/c/scl-2021-ds/data).

 # Task
-In this competition, we will work on addresses collected by Shopee to build a model to correctly extract Point of Interest (POI) Names and Street Names from unformatted Indonesia addresses.
+In this competition, we will work on addresses collected by Shopee and build a model to correctly extract Point of Interest (POI) Names and Street Names from unformatted Indonesia addresses.
 Participants are expected to build their own model for this competition.